 10. Help Slow Down Aging

-The ellagitannins in raspberries offer protection against premature aging, given their antioxidant effects (44).
+The hydrolyzable tannins (consisting of derivatives of gallic acid) called ellagitannins in raspberries offer protection against premature aging, given their antioxidant effects (45).

 11. Improve Digestion